brettdh/libcmm/android_readme.txt

     - Simple optimization: measure different networks simultaneously
       - Probably no effect on power consumption, but faster
       - Just as accurate if wireless hop is the bottleneck
+        - More precisely, the pipe to the reference server needs to be fatter than the 3G and wifi pipes combined in order to provide accurate measurements.
         - Is that true for e.g. CAEN wireless?

   - Breadcrumbs-style network prediction